TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA¶

 Background & Motivation¶

-- The binding problem of LoRA: Although PEFT methods such as LoRA are parameter-efficient, adapter parameters are tightly coupled to a specific base model and cannot be directly transferred across models.
+- Binding issue of LoRA: Although PEFT methods like LoRA are parameter-efficient, adapter parameters depend on specific base models and cannot be transferred across different models.

 - Limitations of Prior Work:

-- Knowledge distillation (KD) requires access to the original training data, which is typically unavailable.
+- Knowledge Distillation (KD) depends on original training data, which is typically unavailable.

-- TransLoRA addresses data dependency through synthetic data but requires training an additional discriminator model for data filtering, introducing extra complexity.
+- TransLoRA addresses data dependency through synthetic data but requires training additional discriminator models for data filtering, increasing complexity.

-- Core Motivation: Can task-relevant knowledge signals be extracted at the token level from a LoRA adapter in a more lightweight manner, so as to guide cross-model knowledge transfer?
+- Key Motivation: Is it possible to extract token-level task knowledge signals from LoRA in a more lightweight manner to guide cross-model knowledge transfer?

 Method¶